Import health standards

 MPI must consult with interested parties including any affected government departments before issuing or amending import health standards (other than minor changes).
 Section 23 of the Biosecurity Act 1993 and MPI's consultation policy set out our consultation requirements.

-After consultation on a draft import health standard, MPI publishes a provisional IHS.
+After consultation on a draft import health standard, MPI releases to submitters a provisional version of the IHS.

-If you were consulted on the development of the IHS as a representative of people who have an interest in the standard (s 23(3)(b) of the Biosecurity Act), you have 10 working days to notify the Director-General that you intend to request an independent review.
+If you made a submission during consultation on the development of the IHS as a representative of people who have an interest in the standard (s 23(3)(b) of the Biosecurity Act), you have 10 working days to notify the Director-General that you intend to request an independent review.
 When making a notification you must show that you are eligible (for example, you might be an affected stakeholder) to request a review.

 - identify the significant concerns you had raised with the chief technical officer about their consideration of the scientific evidence